peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public bool ExponentWithinRange(
         PeterO.Numbers.EInteger exponent);

-Determines whether a number can have the given Exponent property under this arithmetic context.
+Determines whether a number can have the specified Exponent property under this arithmetic context.

 <b>Parameters:</b>